kahshiuhtang/Minecraft/README.md

 [X] Render blocks
 [X] Use mouse and keyboard to pan around and move.
-[] Generate the world automatically
+[X] Generate the world automatically
-[] Create a world object that keeps track of chunks
-[] Figure out how to keep track of position
+[X] Create a world object that keeps track of chunks [] Figure out how to keep track of position
+[] Render a mesh instead of block by block
+[] Stop phasing through blocks